mietek/halcyon-website/pages/docs/internals/index.md

     ...
     ```

-- Any uploads made to the bucket are assigned an ACL, defined by `HALCYON_S3_ACL`.
+- Any files uploaded to the bucket are assigned an ACL, defined by `HALCYON_S3_ACL`.
 Commonly used values are `private` and `public-read`.
 The default value is `private`.

-- All originals are kept in the bucket with an `original/` prefix, to decrease the load on upstream servers.
+- All original files are kept in the bucket with an `original/` prefix, to decrease the load on upstream servers.

     ```
     $ s3_list s3.halcyon.sh original